Documents

 Data Types

-class offers a set of property accessors for various scalar types, including boolean, integers, floating-point and strings.
+The Document class offers a set of property accessors for various scalar types, such as:

-These accessors take care of converting to/from JSON encoding, and make sure you get the type you’re expecting.
+These accessors take care of converting to/from JSON encoding, and make sure you get the type you expect.

 In addition to these basic data types Couchbase Lite provides for the following: